Course

 Learning outcomes

-4. Demonstrate relationships rooted in empathy, cultural humility, and reciprocity.
+4. Demonstrate empathy, cultural humility and reciprocity in relationships;

-9. Demonstrate motivational interviewing skills, cognitive behavioural counselling skills, brief counselling, effective mediation skills, and knowledge of strategies for engagement.
+9. Demonstrate motivational interviewing skills, cognitive behavioural counselling skills, grief counselling, effective mediation skills; and knowledge of strategies for engagement.

 Textbook materials